-Volunteers of America operates a 40-bed transitional housing program for Veterans.
+Volunteers of America operates a 36-bed transitional housing program for Veterans.
 The primary goals of the program are to assist homeless veterans to achieve residential stability, to increase income and/or skill level, and to develop greater self-determination.
+The program capacity was reduced to 36 units from a previous 40 units as of October 1, 2019 and increased back to 40 units as of October 1, 2020.